Ohio Farmers Work to Conserve Ohio’s Water Quality

 “Conservation practices help improve water quality and soil health, which, in the end, means farms stay sustainable for generations to come,” Burgess said.

-Learn more about the conservation work in the Blanchard River Watershed and the farmers who are leading through conservation.
+Learn more about the conservation work in the Blanchard River Watershed, the farmers who are leading through conservation and gain insights from other Ohio farmers about their use of sustainable best practices.

-Watch this video for more information about how other farmers are improving water quality.
+Watch this video for more information about how local farmers are improving water quality.